intentionally-left-nil/py_dependency_investigation/README.md

 2. Shows that both package managers will allow potentially problematic installations when version constraints are too loose

+## Scenario 3b - Dependency Hotfixes (conda)

+`make scenario3b`

+Demonstrates conda's repodata hotfix functionality:

+1. Similar to scenario 3a, but uses a conda channel with dependency hotfixes
+2. Shows how conda can retroactively fix dependency issues:
+   - The hotfix updates the metadata for `dep-bad-upper-bound`
+   - Prevents installation with incompatible urllib3 v2
+   - Demonstrates conda's ability to patch package metadata without rebuilding packages

 ## Scenario 4 - Dependency Metadata Manipulation (pip)

 `make scenario4`